 - To serve, ladle into bowls and top with a dollop of sour cream and chopped parlsey if desired.

 - To freeze, let cool enough to ladle into zip top bags and freeze flat.
 Thaw the soup enough to remove from bag, then heat on the stove before serving.

 As always, the nutritional info is my best estimate using various programs.
 This info doesn't reflect that we used homemade stock with no salt.
 If you are using canned or boxed stock, you will probably want to use less salt in the easy pumpkin soup recipe.
 Just start with 1/4 teaspoon and continue adding to taste.
 Nutrition info also doesn't include the sour cream.

 Approximate cost/serving: With getting our pumpkin so cheap and using homemade stock from last year's turkey carcass, this came out to just $1.50 for the whole recipe!
 That's just under 40 cents per serving.
 Even if you don't find pumpkin that cheap, you should still be able to make this for under $1 per serving.

-Vegetarian/Gluten Free: Make sure to use vegetable stock to make this recipe vegan.
-You also need to make sure your cornstarch is truly gluten free.
+Vegetarian/Gluten Free: Make sure to use olive oil and vegetable stock to make this recipe vegan.
+You also need to make sure your cornstarch is labeled gluten free.

 Amount Per Serving: Calories: 166Saturated Fat: 1.75gSodium: 1157.81mgCarbohydrates: 26.56gFiber: 8.25gSugar: 13.06gProtein: 5.13g

 2 thoughts on “Easy Pumpkin Soup Recipe with Canned Pumpkin”

 Just made this and it was very good.
 Not sure why but I expected it not to be good but it was and quite simple.
 Thank you for the recipe.